emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 6. Enter the name and description of the Sink in the corresponding text boxes below.

 7. In the **Connector** dropdown box, select the `my-kafka` connector you just created.
-You can also click the button next to the dropdown box to quickly create a new connector in the pop-up box, with the required configuration parameters referring to [Create a Connector](#create-a-connector).
+You can also click the button next to the dropdown box to quickly create a new connector in the pop-up box, with the required configuration parameters referring to [Create a Kafka Producer Connector](#create-a-kafka-producer-connector).

 8. Configure the data sending method for the Sink, including: